 Susan Young will share her recent research on increasing diversity and inclusion in early years settings, Emma Hutchinson (Music House for Children) on inclusive engagement with parents and carers; and Stuart Whatmore (Tri-borough Music Hub) and Ronke Owalabi (Flora Gardens Primary School) will share what the proposed early years approach within the new National Plan for Music Education may mean for those at grassroots level.

-Hannah Kemp (Raw Material) will talk about supporting young peoples’ mental health and wellbeing, focussing on their Raw Sounds Music for Mental Health project; Drake Music on putting the social model of disability at the heart of your planning.
+Hannah Kemp-Welch and Milly Chowles (Raw Material) will talk about supporting young peoples’ mental health and wellbeing, focussing on their Raw Sounds Music for Mental Health project; Drake Music on putting the social model of disability at the heart of your planning.
 Charly Richardson (Essex Music Education Hub) and Geraldine Smith (Girls Rock London) facilitated by Philip Flood (Sound Connections) will explore equality and equity of access and opportunity in music learning.

 A Wired4Music team of people age 16-25 will share their perspective on inclusive practice; and Matt Wilde from Blaze and Sound Connections will provide practical advice on recruiting and retaining young trustees for your organisation.